Welcome to today's edition of the Rush 24-7 podcast.

 It's the Democrats of the party of no.

-The House Democrats say no to the Senate Democrats, and verse visa.
+The House Democrats say no to the Senate Democrats and verse visa.

-The uh Well, I take it back.
+Well, I take it back.

-But but it's it's it in the in the House they can.
+But in the House they can.

-Republicans asked Obama to hold bipartisan discussions on health care in an attempt to find common ground, but he declined, and instead chose to work with only Democrats.
+In fact, you may remember that last May, Republicans asked Obama to hold bipartisan discussions on health care in an attempt to find common ground, but he declined and instead chose to work with only Democrats.

-Since then, the President has given dozens of speeches on health care reform operating under the premise that the more the American people learn about his plan, the more they'll come to like it.
+Since then, the president has given dozens of speeches on health care reform, operating under the premise that the more the American people learn about his plan, the more they'll come to like it.

-Just the opposite has Occurred.
+Just the opposite has occurred.

 A majority of Americans oppose the House and Senate health care bills, and they want them scrapped so we can start over with a step-by-step approach focused on lowering costs for families and small businesses.